floydhub/floyd-docs/docs/guides/data/storing_output.md

     `echo 'Hello, world!' > /output/hello.txt` does, here's a quick
     explanation:

-    The `echo 'Hello, world!'` part outputs the string `Hello, world!`.
-The `>` part of the command redirects the printed output of `echo ‘Hello, world!'` (which is, of course, `Hello world!`) to the file specified after the `>`.
+    - The `echo 'Hello, world!'` part outputs the string `Hello, world!`.
-    In this case, we redirect to a file located at `/output/hello.txt`.
+    - The `>` part of the command redirects the printed output of `echo 'Hello, world!'` (which is, of course, `Hello world!`) to the file specified after the `>`.
+    - The `/output/hello.txt` part of the command specifies where the `Hello, world!` should be written to: `/output/hello.txt`.
 Because `hello.txt` is in the `/output` directory, it will be preserved for future reference and use.

 #### Example 2
 In this example, we'll use Python to save some data to a file in the `/output`